Phi Delta Theta Has Postponed the 83rd General Convention in Pittsburgh to June 2021 Due to COVID-19

 Whether you are an alumnus or an undergraduate, are attending the convention alone, and would like to reduce your expenses by sharing a room, please indicate on your convention registration that you need a roommate.
 Please include your email address and phone number.
 We will assist you in matching up with another attendee(s).

-If you are flying to the convention, you should fly into the San Antonio International Airport (SAT), which is about 9 miles from the Grand Hyatt San Antonio.
+If you are flying to the convention, you should fly into the Pittsburgh International Airport (PIT), which is about 18 miles from the Westin Pittsburgh.

 Ground Transportation from the Airport to the Hotel

-No shuttle is available, but you may wish to share a taxi with other Phis who are arriving together.
+No shuttle is available, but you may wish to share a taxi or Uber with other Phis who are arriving together.

 If you are driving to the convention, please indicate this on your registration, including your arrival and departure dates.